vyhuholl/42_push_swap/README.md

 ### **Stack B**

-For stacks witb size 1, we push the only element to stack A.<br>
+For stacks with size 1, we push the only element to stack A.<br>
 For stacks with size 2, we swap elements if the first element is lesser than the second and then push both elements to stack A.<br>
 For stacks with size 3, there are six possible cases of how the first three numbers are arranged in a stack:<br>